Considerations:

 - When the MDI is brand new or has not been used for a while, the medication may separate from the other ingredients in the canister and the metering chamber.
 Shaking the MDI will mix the ingredients in the drug reservoir but may not produce enough turbulence to re-blend the ingredients in the metering chamber.
 Priming, or releasing one or more sprays into the air, ensures your next dose will contain the labeled amount of medication

-- Quickly review the five rights once again while checking the albuterol to be sure it is:
+- Review the six rights of medication administration again to be sure it is:

 - The right medication